Ideas for Taking Action

 Policies have a tremendous impact on health inequities, even when they do not appear to directly deal with health or healthcare.
 Inequities continue to persist not only through initial policy decisions, but also through the policy’s legacy of resources, such as money, knowledge, or influence, that benefit people in positions of power.
 Policies can have ripple effects, positive and negative, in communities for generations and are important levers for change to address health inequities.
 Click here for more information on data in the policy making process and engaging with decision makers.

-Example of Using Reports for Action
+Examples of Using Reports for Action

 To view examples of using NHP data and tools for action, view the Examples page.